How Much Does a Cord of Wood Cost in 2025?

 Full Cord

-A full cord costs $150 to $500, depending on the type of wood and your location.
-It’ll last six to 12 weeks of burning twice per day.
-Hardwoods last up to three months, while softwoods like pine will be gone after six weeks.
-We recommend this size if you use your wood stove or fireplace as your main heat source in the winter.
-Northern climates will generally need two cords per winter.
-A full cord measures 8 feet by 4 feet by 4 feet, and it takes up 128 cubic feet.
+A full cord costs $150 to $500, depending on wood type and region.
+If you burn it twice a day, the stack should last six to 12 weeks—hardwoods can stretch close to three months, while softwoods like pine disappear in about six weeks.
+Choose a full cord if your stove or fireplace is your primary winter heat source.
+Households in colder northern climates go through two cords per season.
+The pile measures 8 feet by 4 feet by 4 feet (128 cubic feet).

 Hardwood vs. Softwood